deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

     remembering which dates have been processed.
 For instance, for the RDE export, Cursor entities maintain the date up to which each TLD has been exported.
-*   `DomainApplicationIndex` -- These hold domain applications received during the sunrise period.
 *   `Domain` -- These hold the ICANN domain information.
 *   `DomainRecord` -- These are used during the DNS update process.
 *   `EntityGroupRoot` -- There is only one EntityGroupRoot entity, which serves